fraylopez/restaurant/devlog.md

 2023-11-22 21:09:48
 Not used to plain JS anymore.
 I spent some time with basic setup and configuration.
 I have the first test passing and the main classes created.

+2023-11-22 21:27:39
+Basic implementation of the Restaurant class.
+I am using a simple array to store data.
+I will refactor this later to use a more appropriate data structure since the instructions mention performance.

+2023-11-22 21:49:28
+Refactored the data layer to isolate from use cases logic and better focus on performance.